|Spring Semester 2019 – Classes + Internship in Sorrento, Italy||Arrive Jan. 13, 2019 – Depart May 4, 2019||click here

 Internship credits are contingent upon completion of the course requirements and factor into the total number of credits a student is allowed to take during their academic term.

 Because an internship is an opportunity to gain experience outside the classroom, and the benefit of doing an internship extends far beyond the academic credits you earn, please be aware that you will work more hours than the equivalent number of in-class credits.
 A 3-credit class requires 45 in-class hours.
-If you do an internship for 3 credits, you must complete 135 work hours; a 6-credit internship requires 270 work hours, and a 9-credit internship requires 405 work hours.
+A 3-credit internship requires you to complete 135 work hours; a 6-credit internship requires 270 work hours.